Is La Roche-Posay Anthelios Melt-in Milk Sunscreen SPF 60 Safe?

 People Also Ask

-Can I use this with retinol or vitamin C?
+Can I use this sunscreen with retinol or Vitamin C?

-Yes, this sunscreen is generally safe for children over 6 months of age.
-For infants under 6 months, it's best to keep them out of direct sunlight and consult a pediatrician before using any sunscreen.
+Yes, this sunscreen is generally safe for children over six months of age.
+For infants under six months, it's best to keep them out of direct sunlight and consult a pediatrician before applying any sunscreen.
+Always supervise children during application.

 Bottom Line